wcmc-its/ReCiter-Publication-Manager/README.md

-### Settings
+#### Settings

-Publication Manager can be configured by superusers in the user interface by visiting `Manage module >> Settings`.
-Settings are stored in ReCiterDB itself.
-Changes made in the web interface will update for all users.
+The Publication Manager's configuration settings can be accessed and modified by superusers through the user interface by visiting `Manage module >> Settings`.
+All changes made in the web interface will automatically update for all users.

-Settings include:
+The available settings are:

-- **labels for terms** - value to be displayed in the application for all users (e.g., for people: NetID vs. CWID vs. UserID...)
+- **Labels for terms** - The value to be displayed in the application for all users (e.g. NetID vs. CWID vs. UserID...)
-- **help text for users** - the contents of an "on hover" event used to provide in page documentation to user
+- **Help text for users** - The contents of an "on hover" event that provides in-page documentation to users
-- **whether an attribute should be included** - whether to include, say, citation count in the output of an article CSV, authorship CSV, on the web page itself, or a sortable attribute
+- **Inclusion of attributes** - The decision to include attributes such as citation count in the output of an article CSV, authorship CSV, on the web page itself, or as a sortable attribute
-- **order to output attributes** - allows admin to decide the order to display the attributes including in the CSV outputs, the web interface, and sort
+- **Order of output attributes** - Allows admins to decide the order in which attributes are displayed, including in the CSV outputs, the web interface, and sort function
-- **maximum records to be output** - maximum number of records that can be output to the CSV files
+- **Maximum records output** - The maximum number of records that can be output to the CSV files

 ## Funding acknowledgment

-Various components in the ReCiter suite of applications has been funded by:
+Various components of the ReCiter suite of applications have been funded by the following:

 - The National Institutes of Health National Center for Advancing Translational Sciences through grant number UL1TR002384
 - National Library of Medicine, National Institutes of Health under a cooperative agreement with Region 7
 - Lyrasis through its Catalyst fund

-## Learn more

-Please submit any questions to [Paul Albert](mailto:paa2013@med.cornell.edu) or publications@med.cornell.edu.
-You may expect a response within one to two business days.

-We use GitHub issues to track bugs and feature requests.
-If you find a bug, please feel free to open an issue.

-Contributions welcome!